discretegames/runmany/README.md

 See [the examples folder](https://github.com/discretegames/runmany/tree/main/examples) for some .many files to try.
 Note that they were run on a Windows machine with the necessary interpreters and compilers installed.

-The [default JSON](https://github.com/discretegames/runmany/blob/main/run_many/default_settings.json#L18) has preset commands for a handful of languages, namely Python, Python 2, JavaScript, TypeScript, Java, Kotlin, Rust, Go, C, C++, and C#.
-But any of these can be overridden and new languages can be added by populating the "languages" key in a custom JSON. (todo link to more details below)
+The default JSON has [presets](https://github.com/discretegames/runmany/blob/main/run_many/default_settings.json#L18) for a handful of languages, namely Python, Python 2, JavaScript, TypeScript, Java, Kotlin, Rust, Go, C, C++, and C#.
+But any of these can be overwritten and new languages can be added by populating the `"languages"` key in a custom JSON.
+More details [below](https://github.com/discretegames/runmany#settings-json).

 ## From Python